google/emoji-scavenger-hunt/README.md

 You can build your own game using your own custom image recognition model by replacing the corresponding files under the `dist/model/` directory with the newly generated ones.

-You also need to update `src/js/scavenger_classes.ts` in order to update the label outputs from the custom model with human-readable strings.
+The training script also generates `scavenger_classes.ts` for your custom model.
+Replace `src/js/scavenger_classes.ts` with it and build the app to run the game based on your custom model.

 Update the game logic in `src/js/game.ts` if needed.

 ### Using GPU